 So you just bought your first set of brush pens and are foraying into the word of brush lettering.
-The next question you have now is what are the right papers you need to be using with your brush pens?
+The next question you have now is what are the right brush lettering papers you need to be using with your new pens?
 I’m listing my favorite sketchbooks below with reasons why I like them.

 Below I answer a few of the most often asked questions about brush lettering.
 If you have any more questions leave me a comment below and I will try to answer those as well.

 Which sketchbook are you using in this video?

 In the video you see above, I use this Canson Mixed Media sketchbook.
 I have a smaller size book- 5.5 by 8.5 inches in size and it comes with a spiral binding.
 I’m a sketchbook junkie and the spiral binding makes this the perfect sketchbook for me.
 Canson also has this Mixed Media sketchbook available in a variety of different sizes- and this sketchbook is easily available at my local Walmart and Michaels.
 One of the best brush lettering papers are the mixed media ones.

 What is the best printer paper for brush lettering?